Forensicom/Bootcamp/InClassPracticals/Homeworks/14-Algorithmic-Trading/README.md

 Step 3: Choose the set of parameters that best improved the trading algorithm returns.
 Save a PNG image of the cumulative product of the actual returns vs. the strategy returns, and document your conclusion in your README.md file.

+Tried.
+Couldn't do it....
+Could not figure out how to assign a variable to the plot code.

 Step 3: Backtest the new model to evaluate its performance.